 Sponsors and their FDRs may use this module to satisfy FWA training requirements.
 Sponsors and their FDRs are responsible for providing additional specialized or refresher training on issues posing FWA risks based on the employee’s job function or business setting

 New employees must complete the training within 90 days of hire.
 All employees must complete it annually thereafter.

 Compliance is everyone’s responsibility.
 An effective compliance program fosters a culture of compliance.
 To help ensure compliance, behave ethically and follow your organization’s and the Plan’s Standards of Conduct.
 Watch for common instances of non-compliance, and report suspected non-compliance.
 Know the consequences of non-compliance, and help correct any non-compliance with a corrective action plan that includes ongoing monitoring and auditing

-Students can buy 1.5 CE credits certificate for this course at the time of registration.
-You will receive one CE credit for this course through Approved Provider of California Board of Registered Nursing after completing the course.
+Students can buy a 1.5 CE credits certificate for this course at the time of registration.
+You will receive one CE credit for this course through the Approved Provider of California Board of Registered Nursing after completing the course.

 Email us now at Bob@training-hipaa.net or call (515) 865-4591 if you have any questions about this course and who should take this course.

 Very Informative Course.
 I would recommend.

 Very useful info.
 Informative, and I can trust it is accurate.